 Federal funds to aid layoff-hit Appalachian coal communities

-The Appalachian Regional Commission, the White House and the U.S. Department of Commerce announced Thursday that it's part of a $65.8 million grant package through the Obama administration's Partnership for Opportunity and Workforce and Economic Revitalization initiative, or POWER.
+The Appalachian Regional Commission, the White House and the U.S. Department of Commerce announced Thursday that the money will be available through the Obama administration's Partnership for Opportunity and Workforce and Economic Revitalization initiative, or POWER.

-The partnerships must develop projects to diversify economies, create jobs in new or existing industries, attract new job-creating investment and provide workforce services and skills training.
+Grants will be awarded to regional partnerships in coal communities.
+The partnerships must develop projects to diversify local and regional economies, create jobs in new or existing industries, attract new job-creating investment and provide workforce services and skills training.